ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 A Receipt for a Signed Statement MAY be provided asynchronously.
 Details about generating Receipts are described in {{Receipt}}.

-The last two steps may be shared between a batch of Signed Statements recorded in the Append-only Log.
+The last two steps may be shared between a batch of Signed Statements registered in the Append-only Log.

 A Transparency Service MUST ensure that a Signed Statement is registered before releasing its Receipt.